asivokon/spellcheckr.io/README.md

 This is what he'd be likely to get:

 “Anger, fear, aggression; they are the dark side of the Force.
-They flow easily an are quick to join you in a fight.
+They flow easily and are quick to join you in a fight.
 Once you start down the dark path, it will forever dominate your destiny, it will consume you, as it did Obi-Wan’s apprentice.”

 Not so funny anymore huh?